 Jack Shuster is degreed in History with a field of interest in Social and Cultural History of the American People.
 A Living...

 BIRDING Birds abound in Ruidoso and the surrounding Lincoln National Forest.
-It's a fun thing to do and it isn't far to the migratory flyways.
+It's a fun thing to do and it isn't far from the migratory flyways.
 Check out these great New Mexico Birding areas: Bitter Lake National Wildlife Refuge which is northeast of Roswell 575-622-6755 is popular for waterfowl in the marshes of the Pecos River.
-If you like wild turkeys and hummingbirds, Bluff Springs south of Cloudcroft is a popular destination 575-682-2551 and for Turkey Vultures a stop at Rattlesnake Springs south of Carlsbad is the place 575-785-2232.
 Other popular areas for birding and bird watching in New Mexico include Bosque del Apache and Water Canyon both near Socorro, NM which is about an hour and a half drive from Ruidoso.

-DISC GOLF COURSE Park & Rec 575-257-5030 Grindstone Disc Golf Course: From Sudderth Drive, take Carrizo Canyon Road 0.8 miles; Turn right on Grindstone Canyon Road 0.3 miles; Turn left on Resort Drive 0.3 miles to entrance.
-Moon Moutain Disc Golf Course: 18 hole, par 63, walk-in with parking at 501 Gavilin Canyon Road.
+DISC GOLF COURSE Park & Rec 575-257-5030 Grindstone Disc Golf Course: From Sudderth Drive, take Carrizo Canyon Road 0.8 miles; Turn right on Grindstone Canyon Road 0.3 miles; Turn left on Resort Drive 0.3 miles to the entrance.
+Moon Moutain Disc Golf Course: 18 holes, par 63, walk-in with parking at 501 Gavilan Canyon Road.

 FISHING Ruidoso, New Mexico is surrounded by lakes and streams stocked with trout by the New Mexico Game and Fish department.
-Usually the fish are biting somewhere and visitors have a good chance of making a catch.
+Usually, the fish are biting somewhere and visitors have a good chance of making a catch.
 Popular area Lakes include Bonito Lake Located off the Nogal turnoff of HWY 48 north of Ruidoso and Grindstone Lake which is located in Ruidoso off of Grindstone.
 The Inn of the Mountain Gods also offers fishing in their resort lake with a purchased day permit.
-If you care to venture out of the Ruidoso area to find more good New Mexico fishing try the New Mexico Oasis State Park (575)-356-5331 near Portales, the Caballo State Park (575)-743-3942 south of Truth or Consequences.
-Perhaps the best fishing spot in the New Mexico, Bluewater Lake State Park is located roughly between Gallup and Grants (575)-876-2391.
-FLYING J RANCH 575-336-4330 1028 HWY 48 Alto, NM 88312

-HIKING AND CAMPING The Lincoln National Forest and two wilderness areas provide opportunity for hiking, backpacking, and camping in terrain that ranges from the easily accessible to remote and rugged wilderness.
+HIKING AND CAMPING The Lincoln National Forest and two wilderness areas provide opportunities for hiking, backpacking, and camping in terrain that ranges from the easily accessible to remote and rugged wilderness.

 HORSEBACK RIDING IN RUIDOSO In the Village of Ruidoso, and in the Lincoln National Forest surrounding the village, horseback riding offers a classically Western way to travel.